khristianaarongarcia/endex/README.md

 - `/endex market` to open GUI
 - `/endex reload` to reload config, events, and market data
 - `/endex version` to show plugin version and storage mode
+- `/endex track dump` to dump top gathered resources (if tracking enabled)
+- Addon aliases like `/cc` can be registered by addons for convenience
 - Event admin: `/market event [list|<name>|end <name>|clear]`

 ## Storage: YAML vs SQLite